-More global appearances include representing Scotland in Disney’s “It’s a Small World World” for it’s 50th Anniversary video for Disney World.
-In 2017 he recorded on D Imman's soundtrack of the successful Tamil action film "Bogan" in the song "Senthoora" reaching over one million YouTube views in just days.
+More global appearances include representing Scotland in Disney’s “It’s a Small World World” for it’s 50th Anniversary video at Disney World and impressing Richard M Sherman, one of the song’s original composers.
+In 2017 he recorded on D Imman's soundtrack of the successful Tamil film "Bogan" in the song "Senthoora" reaching over one million YouTube views in just days.

-His career has covered the wide spectrum of Scottish music from 5 years touring the USA and Europe with the established world renouned, pioneering traditional folk band The Tannahill Weavers to having had various roles on on all releases from the masters of modern bagrock, the Red Hot Chilli Pipers, being a driving force behind their music from inception.
+His career has covered the wide spectrum of Scottish music from 5 years touring the USA and Europe with the established world-renowned, pioneering traditional folk band the Tannahill Weavers to having had various roles on on all releases from the masters of modern bagrock, the Red Hot Chilli Pipers, being a driving force behind their music from inception.
 He produced one of their most successful pieces to date with "343 The Fallen" - a single released to commemorate the 15th anniversary of the 9/11 attacks in the USA.

-As a composer his tunes have been recorded by some of the folk scene’s greatest artists as well as taken on board as the theme tune to Sky Sports’ SPL Football coverage.
+As a composer, his tunes have been recorded by some of the folk scene’s greatest artists as well as taken on board as the theme tune to Sky Sports’ SPL Football coverage.
 After releasing his highly acclaimed debut album “Hello World” in 2010 he is currently working on a follow up in 2019.

 Lorne MacDougall, from Carradale in Kintyre, is a contemporary piper and multi-instrumentalist known for seamlessly integrating his sounds into movie soundtracks with credits including “Brave” and the “How to Train Your Dragon” series to cult British television shows like “Doctor Who” and “Thunderbirds”.
 He toured for 5 years with the pioneering traditional folk band The Tannahill Weavers, piping supergroup Tryst and has had various roles on all releases from the masters of modern bagrock, the Red Hot Chilli Pipers.